Annual Report and Accounts 1 April 2013–31 March 2014

 The Commission's Annual Report and Accounts for 2013/14 were laid before Parliament on 16 July 2014.

-In delivering these achievements, the Commission relies on the continuing hard work of its staff; on behalf of the Board, I would like to thank them all for their efforts over the past year.
+In delivering these achievements, the Commission relies on the continuing hard work of the Chief Executive and staff.
+On behalf of the Board, I would like to thank them all for their efforts over the past year.

 Baroness Onora O'Neill CBE, Chair

 - Annual Report and Accounts 2010/11

 - Annual Report and Accounts 2008/09